wenqioliviadi/wenqioliviadi.github.io/README.md

 -Analyzed the force data with a mathematical model to understand the material properties using **MATLAB** -Created a computer model using **FEBio** to simulate the gel's behavior and adjusted it until it matched the real-life test results

-### Biosolid Mechanics Term Independent Project: Effects of Osteoporosis on Stress Distribution and Fracture Risk in the Proximal Femur During Walking: A Finite Element Study
+### Biosolid Mechanics (Fall 2024) Term Independent Project: Effects of Osteoporosis on Stress Distribution and Fracture Risk in the Proximal Femur During Walking: A Finite Element Study
+ Advised by Prof. Amy L. Lerner, Department of Biomedical Engineering, University of Rochester
 <img width="729" alt="Screenshot 2024-12-19 at 11 33 37 PM" src="https://github.com/user-attachments/assets/073b70c6-16cb-4c65-907b-298bbfdccc61" />
 <br>
 The upper and lower components assembled with cortical out layer and cancellous inner structure. **a.** Framework of the diaphysis of the proximal femur. **b.** Reconstructed epiphysis and metaphysis of the proximal femur. **c.** A complete meshed representation of the proximal femur, showing the transition from the femoral head to the upper diaphysis. **d.** A cross-sectional view of the femoral shaft. **e.** Assembled femoral default Model I of a healthy human femur with applied mesh consists of the femoral head, neck, trochanteric and subtrochanteric region, and diaphysis divided by datum planes.